 STATUS: Part-Time, Non-Exempt

-- Participate in training, agency events and staff development activities.
+- Participate in meetings, training and staff development activities.

 - Other duties and special projects as assigned.

 - Minimum Bachelor’s Degree with a focus in Math, Education and/or other highly relevant field.